 Church History can offer a more accurate perspective on Christianity – both the good and the bad.
 We don't have to pretend Christians have only helped the world.
 Nor do we have to think that the violent Crusades are a valid representation of most of Church History.
 We can celebrate the hope, compassion, freedom, and progress Christianity has brought society, while understanding the uncomfortable realities of our history.

-The foundational text of this program, The Story of Christianity, is coauthored by a Catholic and a Protestant – providing as balanced a point of view as possible.
+The foundational text of this course, The Story of Christianity, is coauthored by a Catholic and a Protestant – providing as balanced a point of view as possible.
 (I personally come from a Protestant perspective, but recognize that the Protestant movement is only part of the whole, and arrived on the scene after 1,500 years of Church History.
 I understand that Christians in the Western and Eastern Hemispheres have important places in the Christian story.)

 To expand on that book, the schedule interweaves The 100 Most Important Events in Christian History, offering additional insight into key moments in Christian history.

 Ruth Tucker tells the history of Christian missions in From Jerusalem to Irian Jaya.
 Engaging biographical sketches introduce you to people God has used through the ages.

 As The Story of Christianity says, "For Christians and non-Christians alike, the story of Christianity is a major part of the world's history.
 The Christian faith has affected every sphere of life, from morality to politics, from art to literature, from science to philosophy."

 My hope and expectation is that students who complete Sonlight 200 will know God better, love Jesus more dearly, understand the world around them more fully, and follow God's call on their lives more completely.

 Estimated daily time for History of the Christian Church: Student: 45min.